evagabriela/WDI/curriculum/week-02/02-arrays-loops/README.md

 As you learned in the intro video, variables cannot hold multiple values, so we use arrays when we want to use more than one value at once.

 Unfortunately, strings and numbers are not enough for most programming purposes.
-What is needed are collections of data that we can use efficiently -- Arrays.
+What is needed are collections of data that we can use efficiently &mdash; Arrays.

-Said another way, an array is an ordered list of items — also known as elements — separated by commas and situated between brackets [ ].
+Said another way, an array is an ordered list of items — known as **elements** — separated by commas and situated between brackets [ ].

 <img src="assets/array_syntax.png" width="350px">